bedops/bedops/docs/content/reference/set-operations/bedops.rst

 All operations on inputs can be restricted to one chromosome, by adding the ``--chrom <val>`` operator.

-.. note:: This operator is highly useful for cluster-based work, where operations on large BED inputs can be split up by chromosome and pushed to separate cluster nodes.
+.. note:: This operator is highly useful for parallelization, where operations on large BED inputs can be split up by chromosome and pushed to separate nodes on a computational cluster.
 See the :ref:`starchcluster` documentation for a demonstration of this technique in action.

 .. admonition:: Example
    :class: admonition-example